-The Company's board of directors opposes Agenda Item 2 (shareholder's proposal to dismiss ALL 6 outside directors) for the following reasons.
+The Company's board of directors opposes Agenda Item 2 (shareholder's proposal) for the following reasons.

 For many years, Mr. Sugita has held important positions such as university professor of economics, etc., as well as serving in economic-related ministries and agencies.
-By leveraging the abundant knowledge he has cultivated as a university professor and in government, he provides useful suggestions and advice for the management of the Company.
+By leveraging the abundant knowledge, he has cultivated as a university professor and in government, he provides useful suggestions and advice for the management of the Company.
 In particular, Mr. Sugita shares the newest information on risk management, corporate strategy, and corporate governance with the Company, and he fulfills an important role for the Company from that perspective.